Official Global Travel Advisories

 Other travel documents

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

-Tourist visa: Not required (for stays of six months or less)
+Tourist visa: Not required for stays of up to 6 months

 Business visa or work permit: Required